-"Okie" is defined as "a migrant agricultural worker; esp: such a worker from Oklahoma" (Webster's Third New International Dictionary).
+"Okie" has been historically defined as "a migrant agricultural worker; esp: such a worker from Oklahoma" (Webster's Third New International Dictionary).
 The term became derogatory in the 1930s when massive migration westward occurred.
 "Okie" usually described "white" migratory agriculture workers; "Okie" was never, or at least rarely used, about African American migrants during the Great Depression.
 Most migrant agricultural workers, or "Okies," were white and traveled westward from the midwestern drought and cotton-growing states.
 Most African American migrants in the 1930s came from southern cotton-growing states and migrated northward seeking nonagricultural work in Chicago, Detroit, and other industrial cities.

 "Okie" reached its lowest level of acceptance as a reaction against John Steinbeck's 1939 novel The Grapes of Wrath, in which the Joad family was depicted as a typical Oklahoma farm family.
 They supposedly were forced from their farm by greedy bankers.
 This scenario was inaccurate, for the progressive Oklahoma Constitution and Oklahoma's comprehensive banking code made it financially impractical for banks to foreclose on farmers.
 Most of the real migrants from Oklahoma were tenant and sharecropper cotton farmers who were forced away from their farm homes not by bankers, but by the farmer-landlords who owned the land.
 Contrary to public opinion that associates "Okies" and the Dust Bowl, most were from eastern and southern Oklahoma, not from the sparsely populated Dust Bowl counties in northwestern Oklahoma.